-- 2. Rename the wld file to "protect.wld". - 3.
+- Create a new wld file in your project engineering tool with 'File → Memory Card file → New'. - Rename the wld file to "protect.wld". - 3.
 Transfer the according blocks into the file by dragging them with the mouse from the project to the file window of protect.wld. - 4.
-Transfer the file protect.wld to a memory card. - Plug the memory card into the CPU and execute an overall reset. ♦ Chap.
-5.13 'Overall reset' page 64 - ⇒ The overall reset stores the blocks in protect.wld permanently in the CPU protected from accesses of 3. persons.
+Transfer the file protect.wld to a memory card. - 5. ▶ Plug the memory card into the CPU and execute an overall reset. ♦ Chapter 5.13 'Overall reset' on page 60 - ⇒ The overall reset stores the blocks in protect.wld permanently in the CPU protected from accesses of 3. persons.